lynnvdbroecke/Agile-Prototyping/Assignment 2.md

 _Gene Changes for G4_

-1. Increased Sustainability**: The primary change in the gene system will be a heightened focus on sustainability.
+1. Increased Sustainability: The primary change in the gene system will be a heightened focus on sustainability.
 The environment/context will emphasize the need for eco-friendly, adaptable, and energy-efficient event spaces within the festival setting.
-2. Adaptability for Different Events**: The system requirements will evolve to prioritize adaptability.
+2. Adaptability for Different Events: The system requirements will evolve to prioritize adaptability.
 The pavilion must be designed to host various events, from small concerts to large festivals, necessitating flexible layouts and infrastructure.
-3. Real-time Weather Adaptation**: With unpredictable weather patterns, real-time weather monitoring and adaptability will become a critical system requirement.
+3. Real-time Weather Adaptation: With unpredictable weather patterns, real-time weather monitoring and adaptability will become a critical system requirement.
 The pavilion must be able to adjust to changing weather conditions to ensure visitor comfort and safety.

 _Environmental Impacts for G7_

-1. The use of recycled and sustainable materials will reduce the need for virgin resources, lowering the environmental impact associated with material extraction and processing.
+1. Using recycled and sustainable materials will reduce the need for virgin resources, lowering the environmental impact of material extraction and processing.
-2. Sustainable manufacturing practices will contribute to lower emissions and reduced energy consumption during material production.
+2. Sustainable manufacturing practices will reduce emissions and energy consumption during material production.
 3. The emphasis on recyclable and reusable materials will promote a circular economy, reducing landfill waste and conserving resources.

 _Gene Changes for G7_

-1. The system requirements will prioritize the selection of eco-friendly, recycled, and sustainable materials for pavilion construction.
+1. The system requirements will prioritize selecting eco-friendly, recycled, and sustainable materials for pavilion construction.
 2. System requirements will emphasize the modularity and reusability of materials to ensure minimal waste generation and long-term usability.

 **50-Year Future Scenario**